National Hay Association

 Section 4 – The Associate Member Relations Committee shall strive to maintain a strong relationship with the Associate Members of the Association.

-Section 5 – The By-Laws and Trade Rules Committee shall assure that the Association is operating within these By-Laws and shall recommend changes to the By-Laws and Trade Rules as necessary, subject to approval by the Board and the membership.
+Section 5 – The By-Laws and Trade Rules Committee shall consist of five (5) full members and shall assure that the Association is operating within these By-Laws and shall recommend changes to the By-Laws and Trade Rules as necessary, subject to approval by the Board and the membership.

 Section 6 – The Forage Organization Relations Committee shall represent the interests of the association in other forage organization affairs.
 The committee shall report significant developments among these organizations to the Board of Directors or the membership and report significant association developments to these organizations.